 I stated before that mankind was made in the image of God, but in ignorance (innocence).
 That condition was called good by God, despite the claim I've made that it was not his ultimate aim, nor will it be our condition in eternity.
-Our abilities (like will and choice) were made complementary to his because He wanted mankind to live on His level as family and friends.
+Our abilities (like will and choice) were made complementary to his because he wanted mankind to live on his level as family and friends.
 Though he is the omnipotent God, scary on so many levels, his aim is to have us be one with him.

 That is the essence of our sinful natures.
 Adam and Eve had their life degraded to that level, and at that level they reproduced what would become all the rest of us.
 They passed on their broken nature as sinners, because it was all they had to pass on.
-The machinery of our soul cannot function without God being in us and us being in agreement with him, our malfunction is sin.
+The machinery of our soul cannot function without God being in us, and us being in agreement with him.
+Our malfunction is sin.